haosulab/ManiSkill2-Learn/README.md

 - Configuration options like these could significantly affect performance.
 For `PickCube-v0`, simultaneously adding both config options above allows PPO to achieve a very high success rate within a few million steps.
 - If you are using demonstration-based algorithms (e.g. DAPG, GAIL), you need to ensure that the demonstration are rendered using the same setting as during training.
 For example, if you use `obs_frame=ee` and `n_goal_points=50` during training, then you should ensure that the demonstrations are rendered this way.
 - You can visualize point clouds using the utilities [here](https://github.com/haosulab/ManiSkill2-Learn/blob/main/maniskill2_learn/utils/visualization/o3d_utils.py).
 You can import such functionalities through `from maniskill2_learn.utils.visualization import visualize_pcd`.

+### Important Notes for Evaluation

+When you run non-Behavior-Cloning RL algorithms (e.g. DAPG+PPO), during training, actions are sampled stochastically, i.e. randomly sampled based on the output gaussian distribution.
+During evaluation, by default, the gaussian mean is used as action output.
+However, this could sometimes cause the evaluation result to be a bit lower than during training, for some environments such as `TurnFaucet-v0` and `PickSingleYCB-v0`.
+This is because noise could be beneficial for success (e.g. adding noise leads to more object grasping attempts).
+If you encounter this case, you could add `--cfg-options "eval_cfg.sample_mode=sample"` such that the policy will randomly sample actions during evaluation.